Feastio

 The Fort Worth Stockyards hold a significant place in Texas history.
 They were built during an era when Fort Worth emerged as a crucial hub for the cattle industry.

 Established in the late 1800s, the Stockyards became a vital crossroads for ranchers driving cattle northward along the Chisholm Trail.
 Approximately 4 million cattle moved through Fort Worth between 1866 and 1890.
-By the early 20th century, it was one of America's largest livestock markets, solidifying Fort Worth's nickname as "Cowtown."

 Today, the Stockyards is recognized as a National Historic District, preserving original architecture and the spirit of Texas's cattle-driving past.
-The area connects to the state's ranching heritage, combining working historical exhibits with contemporary attractions.
+The area connects to the state's ranching heritage, combining working historical exhibits with newer attractions.

 Activities and Attractions